MariadlRosa-1224/isles-of-vielora/story/characters/divine/guardians-higher/Alma-(Soul).md

   Order never understood that, she couldn’t, she was a great creation, born to oversee and protect the order of the universe, whatever was the cost.
 She could never understand what actually meant being part of the general population, one of the many countless races with a home, a family, culture and identity, she never could understand to what lengths someone was able to go if it meant protecting their home.

-  I in a timeless Godly fashion was born daughter of a human and God, I grew my first years of life among mortals, just as another one of them, not a ruler, no a queen, I understood, pain, hunger, the rush to grow, the compassion, the dreams of freedom and better future, culture, dances and what grows true loyalty.
+  I in a timeless Godly fashion was born daughter of a human and God, I grew my first years of life among mortals, just as another one of them, not a ruler, no a monarch, I understood, pain, hunger, the rush to grow, the compassion, the dreams of freedom and better future, culture, dances and what grows true loyalty.

-  All before I was Soul
+  I was Alma, the human girl before I was Soul the guardian, the very will of the universe.

   I was deprived of that for who knows how many years before I finally broke, or more like, I finally decided to understand what Order meant, when she told me my will was the unstoppable wave tumbling the universe around.
+-
+- My sole existence stole their freedom, I was never meant to exist, I should have never existed.
+My very existence hurts them.
+-

-  Till the end Order had patience of someone who existed since the near start of all, she never understood, not why was I doing this, nor how much I truly suffered.
+- Till the end Order had patience of someone who existed since the near start of all, she never understood, not why was I doing this, nor how much I truly suffered.

   She dared to show one on her one in millennia smiles when I came to her telling her to just end this.